michaelfdickey/CIS554-anglicize/README.md

 `111` returns 'one hundred eleven'

-`253180` returns 'two hundred fifty thousand one hundred and eighty'
+`253180` returns 'two hundred fifty thousand one hundred eighty'

 Part of eCornell's python certificate program, it was an example program used for explanatory purporses.
 Recreating just for fun.